 - A1.
-Urban activation spaces are located:

-- (a) In central locations along identified pedestrian and cycle routes and at street corners as identified in Figure 6.03 8 Location of Urban activation spaces; and

-- (b) Within the front setback of larger development sites and partly incorporated into the road reserve; and

-- (c) Adjoining supporting retail or community activities that provide natural surveillance, but do not commercialise the space for their own business.

-- A2.
-Urban activation spaces incorporate uses or facilities such as:
+Urban activation spaces are located: - In central locations along identified pedestrian and cycle routes and at street corners as identified in Figure 6.03 - 10 - Location of community infrastructure projects in Wickham; and - (b) Within the front setback of larger development sites and partly incorporated into the road reserve; and - (c) Adjoining supporting retail or community activities that provide natural surveillance, but do not commercialise the space for their own business. - A2.
+Urban activation spaces incorporate landscape elements or facilities as identified in the Wickham Community Infrastructure Plan.

-- (a) shade and tree plantings;

-- (b) community gardens;

-- (c) rain gardens;

-- (d) furnishings such as seats, bins and drinking fountains.

-- (e) play equipment;

-- (f) lawns and paved areas;

-- (g) small stage areas with plugin facilities for open air music, performance or screenings;

-- (h) lighting;

-- (i) Wi-Fi;

-- (i) public facilities